AlexZhao/UmbrellaFirewall/README.md

 # This is a tool used for access network for technology and science only do not use it for bad things

-# Umbrella is an implementation approach of Defensh in Depth (DiD)
+# Umbrella is an implementation approach of Defense in Depth (DiD)
 UmbrellaFirewall is the frontline of the network security which block all by default from bidirectional:
 	1. From WAN to LAN
 	2. From LAN to WAN

+UmbreallaFirewall control traffic from public to internal with opened ports control and also with the capabilities to control internal to public based on traffic monitoring

 # How to build the similiar home router